hpc/charliecloud/doc/ch-run.rst

     at guest :code:`/home/$USER`.
 This is accomplished by mounting a new :code:`tmpfs` at :code:`/home`, which hides any image content under that path.
-If this is specified, neither of these things happens and the image's :code:`/home` is exposed unaltered.
+If this is specified, neither of these things happens and the image’s :code:`/home` is exposed unaltered.

   :code:`--no-passwd`
     By default, temporary :code:`/etc/passwd` and :code:`/etc/group` files are created according to the UID and GID maps for the container and bind-mounted into it.
-If this is specified, no such temporary files are created and the image's files are exposed.
+If this is specified, no such temporary files are created and the image’s files are exposed.

   :code:`-t`, :code:`--private-tmp`
-    By default, the host's :code:`/tmp` (or :code:`$TMPDIR` if set) is bind-mounted at container :code:`/tmp`.
-If this is specified, a new :code:`tmpfs` is mounted on the container's :code:`/tmp` instead.
+    By default, the host’s :code:`/tmp` (or :code:`$TMPDIR` if set) is bind-mounted at container :code:`/tmp`.
+If this is specified, a new :code:`tmpfs` is mounted on the container’s :code:`/tmp` instead.

   :code:`--set-env`, :code:`--set-env=FILE`, :code:`--set-env=VAR=VALUE`
     Set environment variable(s).
 With: